 Explain that the most common technical problem seen with MVA instruments is loss of vacuum.
 During most MVA procedures, the vacuum remains constant until the aspirator is approximately 80% or 50 mL full.
 However, a decrease in vacuum may occur before the aspiration is complete for several reasons.
 Ask: Why might vacuum decrease unexpectedly during the procedure?

-Conclude this section of the presentation with slides 216-221 using the notes and prompts in the presentation.
+Close with slides 127-132, using notes and prompts in the presentation.